Key References & Legislation

 Can treatment or surgery for peripheral nerve injury be disputed?

 Yes.
 Treatment may be disputed on causation, necessity, timing or whether conservative care has been tried.
-A treating specialist report explaining why the treatment is reasonably necessary can be important, but approval is never guaranteed.
+For peripheral nerve injury, treatment evidence may need to address splints, hand therapy, injections, decompression or tendon release where supported, specialist review, rehabilitation, pain management or allied health support and vestibular, dental, ophthalmology or neurological care where relevant.
+A treating specialist report can be important, but approval is never guaranteed.

 Can peripheral nerve injury affect weekly payments or suitable duties?

-It can, depending on certificates of capacity and the real demands of the job.
+It can.
+For peripheral nerve injury, capacity evidence often needs to deal with cognitive load, balance, driving, machinery, screen work, fatigue and pain tolerance, risk-sensitive duties where symptoms may affect safety and graded duties based on treating restrictions.
 Duties should be tested against the actual restrictions, not just a generic light-duties label.
 Weekly payments may turn on whether capacity has been assessed correctly.

 Can peripheral nerve injury lead to a permanent impairment or lump sum claim?